RTEMS/rtems-docs/c-user/task/directives.rst

 :c:macro:`RTEMS_CALLED_FROM_ISR`
     The directive was called from within interrupt context.

+:c:macro:`RTEMS_INCORRECT_STATE`
+    The task termination procedure was started, however, waiting for the terminating task would have resulted in a deadlock.

 :c:macro:`RTEMS_ILLEGAL_ON_REMOTE_OBJECT`
     The task resided on a remote node.

 .. rubric:: NOTES:

-RTEMS stops the execution of the task and reclaims the stack memory, any allocated delay or timeout timers, the TCB, and, if the task is :c:macro:`RTEMS_FLOATING_POINT`, its floating point context area.
+The task deletion is done in several steps.
+Firstly, the task is marked as terminating.
+While the task life of the terminating task is protected, it executes normally until it disables the task life protection or it deletes itself.
+A terminating task will eventually stop its normal execution and start its termination procedure.
+The procedure executes in the context of the terminating task.
+The task termination procedure involves the destruction of POSIX key values and running the task termination user extensions.
+Once complete the execution of the task is stopped and task-specific resources are reclaimed by the system, such as the stack memory, any allocated delay or timeout timers, the :term:`TCB`, and, if the task is :c:macro:`RTEMS_FLOATING_POINT`, its floating point context area.
 RTEMS explicitly does not reclaim the following resources: region segments, partition buffers, semaphores, timers, or rate monotonic periods.